Nami (One Piece): In One Piece

-At Whiskey Peak, the crew is entrusted to escort the princess Nefertari Vivi to her kingdom Alabasta.
-While fending off pursuers of Vivi on Little Garden, Nami is bitten by a poisonous tick and falls ill.
-She is treated and cured on Drum Island, where the medic Tony Tony Chopper joins the crew.
-In an effort to better protect Vivi, Nami requests a weapon – the Clima-Tact – from the crew's sniper Usopp, which she uses (with some initial difficulty) to defeat Miss Doublefinger in Alabasta.
+At Whiskey Peak, the crew agrees to escort the princess Nefertari Vivi to Alabasta.
+While fending off pursuers of Vivi on Little Garden, Nami is bitten by a poisonous tick and falls ill, forcing a detour to Drum Island.
+Afterward, Nami requests a weapon – the Clima-Tact – from the crew's sniper Usopp, which she uses to defeat Miss Doublefinger in Alabasta.
 When the crew rescues their archaeologist Nico Robin at Enies Lobby, Nami receives a bounty along with the rest of the crew.
 In Thriller Bark, Nami is kidnapped by the zombie Absalom, who tries to force her to marry him.
-The crew's cook Sanji tries to rescue her, but Absalom incapacitates him and attempts to complete the wedding.
 Nami is saved by the zombie Lola, who later gives Nami her mother's Vivre Card, a piece of paper representing the owner's soul.
-While attempting to reach Fish-Man Island, the crew meets the mermaid Camie and rescues her friend, who turns out to be Hatchan, a former member of Arlong's crew.
-While Nami does not yet completely forgive Hatchan for his previous association, she appreciates his takoyaki.